-Sheikh Mohammed is the vice president and prime minister of the UAE, of which Dubai is one of the seven emirates.
+Sheikh Mohammed is the vice president and prime minister of the United Arab Emirates, of which Dubai is one of the seven emirates.

-In a statement last month, Dubai's royal family insisted that Latifa was being "cared for at home".
+In February, Dubai's royal family released a statement insisting Latifa was being "cared for at home".

 "Her family has confirmed that her highness is being cared for at home, supported by her family and medical professionals.